 The Court of Appeals’ Opinion can be found here:

 More information on Post-Conviction Relief can be found here:

 More information on how to get records expungement here:

 As the B.S. decision and our prior blogs explain, expungement law is developing area of the law.
 There is little doubt that as information becomes more and more accessible to more and more people, seeking an expungement and knowing your rights under the statute and the law will be key in obtaining the relief you want and may be entitled to under that law.

 Do you think you qualify for an expungement or have questions about it?
 If so, contact the attorneys at Keffer Hirschauer LLP today.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized history.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.